-In 2020, RCTC and the RCA Board approved an agreement designating RCTC as the implementing and management agency of the RCA.
+In 2020, RCTC and the Western Riverside County Regional Conservation Authority (RCA) Board approved an agreement designating RCTC as the implementing and management agency of the RCA.
 On January 1, 2021, the consolidation was implemented.
 While the RCA Board maintains its independent authority and budget, RCTC staff is now responsible for administration of RCA and the MSHCP.

-One of RCTC's first actions as the managing agency of RCA was to steward the final adoption of the 2020 Nexus Study by the County of Riverside and each of the 18 cities in western Riverside County, updating the LDMF to ensure the solvency of the MSHCP and preserve Endangered Species Act permit coverage for the permittees, as well as the streamlining benefits it provides.
+One of RCTC's first actions as the managing agency of RCA was to steward the final adoption of the 2020 Nexus Study by the County of Riverside and each of the 18 cities in western Riverside County, updating the LDMF to ensure the solvency of the MSHCP and preserve Endangered Species Act permit coverage for the Permittees.

 RCTC and RCA's partnership far predates this management agreement.
-As previously highlighted in the Measure A section of the Commissioner Briefing Book, RCTC understood the vital project streamlining benefits that the MSHCP's permit coverage provides and included in Measure A the requirement that cities and the county adopt the plan's LDMF to receive local streets and roads funding from Measure A in western Riverside County.
+As previously highlighted in the Measure A section of the Commissioner Briefing Book, RCTC understood the vital project streamlining benefits that the MSHCP's permit coverage provides and included in Measure A the requirement that cities and the County adopt the plan's LDMF to receive local streets and roads funding from Measure A in western Riverside County.